Senior Managers and Certification Regime and the TPR

-Likewise, since 7 March 2017, our and the FCA’s requirements on regulatory references apply to all dual-regulated firms, including deposit-takers and insurers currently operating in the UK through an EEA branch (in respect of their UK-based SMFs, Senior Insurance Manager Functions (SIMFs) and, where applicable, Certified employees, Notified NEDs and Key Function Holders (KFHs)).
-This will remain the case if and when any of these firms enter into the TPR.
+The PRA's and FCA’s requirements on regulatory references applied to all dual-regulated firms, including (under FCA rules) deposit-takers and insurers operating in the UK through an EEA branch passport (in respect of their UK-based SMFs, Senior Insurance Manager Functions (SIMFs) and, where applicable, Certified employees, Notified NEDs and Key Function Holders (KFHs)).
+This remains the case on entry into the TPR.

-We also propose to apply the Certification Regime and Regulatory References to firms without a UK establishment currently operating in the UK through a FOS passport which enter into the TPR.
-The PRA is considering using its temporary transitional power to provide for transitional relief for firms without a UK establishment in relation to Certification Regime, and Regulatory References requirements.
+The Certification Regime and Regulatory References applies to firms without a UK establishment previously operating in the UK through a FOS passport which have entered into the TPR.

 The PRA’s Conduct Rules apply to SMFs with deemed provisional approval and employees subject to the PRA’s Certification rules (ie UK Material Risk Takers (MRTs)) from the moment their firm enters into the TPR.
 Individuals in firms previously operating in the UK through an EEA branch passport and subject to the FCA’s Conduct Rules remain subject to those requirements while their firms are in TPR.
 They will also become subject to the PRA’s Conduct rules (which do not give rise to additional obligations).